Filling station: Highway service centre

-This arrangement occurs on many toll roads and some interstate freeways and is called an oasis or service plaza.
+This arrangement occurs on many freeways or motorways including those that are tolled, and are generally referred to as rest areas ((UK), services (UK), travel plaza, rest stop, oasis (US), service area, rest and service area (RSA), resto, service plaza, lay-by, service centre).
+In the United Kingdom and Ireland these are called motorway service areas.
 In many cases, these centers might have a food court or restaurants.
-In the United Kingdom and Ireland these are called motorway service areas.
+They provide drivers and passengers can rest, eat, or refuel without exiting onto secondary roads.

 Often, the state government maintains public rest areas directly connected to freeways, but does not rent out space to private businesses, as this is specifically prohibited by law via the Interstate Highway Act of 1956 which created the national Interstate Highway System, except sites on freeways built before January 1, 1960, and toll highways that are self-supporting but have Interstate designation, under a grandfather clause.
 As a result, such areas often provide only minimal services such as restrooms and vending machines.

 Private entrepreneurs develop additional facilities, such as truck stops or travel centers, restaurants, gas stations, and motels in clusters on private land adjacent to major interchanges.
 In the US, Pilot Flying J and TravelCenters of America are two of the most common full-service chains of truck stops.
 Because these facilities are not directly connected to the freeway, they usually have huge signs on poles high enough to be visible by motorists in time to exit from the freeway.
 Sometimes, the state also posts small official signs (normally blue) indicating what types of filling stations, restaurants, and hotels are available at an upcoming exit; businesses may add their logos to these signs for a fee.

-In Canada, the province of Ontario has stops along two of its 400-series highways, the 401 and the 400, traditionally referred to as "Service Centres", but recently renamed "ONroute" as part of a full rebuild of the sites.
+In Canada, the province of Ontario has stops along two of its 400-series highways, the 401 and the 400, traditionally referred to as "Service Centres", but recently renamed "ONroute" as part of a full rebuild of most of the sites.
 Owned by the provincial government, but leased to private operator Host Kilmer Service Centres, they contain food courts, convenience stores, washrooms, and co-located gas and diesel bars with attached convenience stores.
 Food providers include Tim Hortons (at all sites), A&W, Wendy's and Pizza Pizza.
 At most sites fuel is sold by Canadian Tire, with a few older Esso gas bars at earlier renovated locations.